cabforum/smime/SBR.md

 In all cases, the CA SHALL:

-1. generate the CA Key Pair in a physically secured environment as described in the CA's Certificate Policy and/or Certification Practice Statement;
+1. generate the CA Key Pair in a physically secured environment as described in the CA's CP and/or CPS;
 2. generate the CA Key Pair using personnel in Trusted Roles under the principles of multiple person control and split knowledge;
-3. generate the CA Key Pair within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certificate Policy and/or Certification Practice Statement;
+3. generate the CA Key Pair within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's CP and/or CPS;
 4. log its CA Key Pair generation activities; and
-5. maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certificate Policy and/or Certification Practice Statement and (if applicable) its Key Generation Script.
+5. maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its CP and/or CPS and (if applicable) its Key Generation Script.

 #### 6.1.1.2 RA Key Pair Generation